Generating income and maximising funds

 See how your school's spending compares to similar schools by using the DfE's financial benchmarking and insights tool.

-You can find out if your school is spending more or less than other schools, on things like staffing and utilities.
+You can use this to find out if your school is spending more or less than other schools, on things like staffing and utilities.
 This will help you identify how you can use funding more effectively.

 Read more in our financial benchmarking: how-to guide.